otonashi-labs/chatgpt-wrapped/README.md

 It ended up being good metadata.
 And once it was sorted I've realized that it's a "Wrapped season" going right now.
 So here it goes - nice side quest.

-Though in the nearest future I will continue to tinker on the agentic search for chats thingy.
-So this repo is likely to be on steroids soon.
-And the metadata you will build - could be reused for the proper search.

 ---

 ## 📊 Technical Details